reidlai/taassistant-intro/README.md

 ---

-**Interested in learning more?** Contact us to schedule a technical demo or discuss partnership opportunities.
+**Interested in learning more?** Contact me to schedule a technical demo or discuss partnership opportunities.

 This repository represents a foundation for revolutionizing financial analysis through autonomous AI agents.
-Join us in building the future of AI-powered finance.
+Join me in building the future of AI-powered finance.